CZ-NIC/envelope/README.md

     envelope  --message "Encrypted GPG message!" --subject "Secret subject will not be shown" --encrypt --from person@example.com --to person@example.com
     ```
     * **Envelope(encrypt=)**: [Any attainable contents](#any-attainable-contents)

+#### GPG notes
+* If the GPG encryption fails, it tries to determine which recipient misses the key.
+* By default, GPG encrypts with the key of the **from** header recipient too.
+* Key ID/fingerprint is internally ignored right now, GPG decides itself which key is to be used.

 ### Supportive
   * **.recipients()**: Return set of all recipients – `To`, `Cc`, `Bcc`